Tailslide/ha_light_sensor/README.md

 - For more frequent updates, reduce `SLEEP_TIME_SECONDS`
 - For more accurate readings, increase `BURST_DURATION_MS` or decrease `SAMPLE_INTERVAL_MS`
 - Check the serial output for debugging information and sensor values
-- Use the built-in diagnostic mode by holding the boot button during startup:
+- Use the built-in diagnostic mode by holding the boot button during initial power-up (not available during wake from sleep):
   - The RGB LED will indicate sensor states in diagnostic mode:
     - Green: Mouse trap sensor triggered
     - Red: Battery sensor triggered
     - Yellow: Both sensors triggered
     - Off: No sensors triggered
   - LED only activates in diagnostic mode to conserve power during normal operation
+  - Diagnostic mode can only be entered during initial power-up, not during wake from sleep cycles
 - If you encounter build issues with macros in common.h, ensure there are no trailing backslashes at the end of lines

 ## License